opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     DevSecOps Project - End-to-end Deployment and Monitoring of 11-Microservice e-Commerce App to AWS EKS with Jenkins, ArgoCD, Terraform, Grafana & Prometheus
     ///

-## **Introduction**

-This project demonstrates a complete, production-grade `DevSecOps pipeline` for deploying a cloud-native e-commerce application built on 11-different microservices written in multiple programming languages that communicate with each other over gRPC.
-The application was originally designed by Google Developers for the GKE but I have adapted it to be deployed on Amazon EKS or on any Kubernetes cluster.

 The goal of this project was to design and implement an end-to-end DevOps workflow that automates: